mohamed-sameh-khalil/blockchain-training-simulator/README.md

-# how is was made:
+# how it was made:
 the frontend of the simulator was made by flask framework

 the backend was done in plain python